fuadh246/fuadh246/README.md

 ------------------
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fuadh246&label=Profile%20views&color=0e75b6&style=flat" alt="fuadh246" /> </p>

 👋 Hey, I'm Fuad Hassan, a Data Science junior at Temple University.
-Proficient in Python and R, my GitHub highlights projects where I've applied these skills to solve complex data problems, from predictive modeling to insightful visualizations.
+Proficient in Python and other languages, my GitHub highlights projects where I've applied these skills to solve complex data problems, from predictive modeling to insightful visualizations.
 With a solid foundation in coding and a passion for data-driven insights, I'm committed to pushing boundaries and making a tangible impact through innovative data analysis.

 * 🌍  I'm based in Lansdale, PA, USA
 * 🖥️  See my portfolio at [Fuad Hassan web](https://fuadh246.github.io/myweb/)